-Rhea is an ancient Greek goddess belonging to an earlier generation of deities.
-She's the mother of some of the most well-known Greek gods and goddesses, yet she is often forgotten.
-Find out the basic facts about Rhea.
+Rhea (also known as Rheia) is an ancient Greek goddess belonging to an earlier generation of deities.
+She's a fertile, crafty maternal figure and the mother of some of the most well-known Greek gods and goddesses, yet she is often forgotten.

-Symbol or Attributes of Rhea: May be shown holding a wrapped stone which she pretended was the baby Zeus.
-Sometimes she is seated in a throne on in a chariot.
+Statues and images of Rhea may show her holding a wrapped stone which she pretended was the baby Zeus and is sometimes seated in a throne on in a chariot.
 A pair of lions or lionesses, found in Greece in ancient times, may be in attendance with her.
 Some statues with these traits are identified as the Mother of the Gods or Cybele and may actually be Rhea instead.

-The names of the goddesses Rhea and Hera are anagrams of each other - by rearranging the letters you can spell either name.
-Hera is a daughter of Rhea.
+The names of the goddesses Rhea and Hera are anagrams of each other, by rearranging the letters you can spell either name.